To End or Not to End Your RelationshipBy Dr. Margaret Paul

 Once you are open to learning for a number of months, and really doing your Inner Bonding work, then re-evaluate your relationship.
 Has anything changed?
 Is your partner more or less open to you?
 Are you talking more and fighting or withdrawing less?

-If things are not getting better or are getting worse, you may want to ask your partner if he or she is willing to do some healing work with you - through counseling, workshops and reading books together.
+If things are not getting better or are getting worse, you may want to ask your partner if he or she is willing to do some healing work with you through counseling, workshops, online courses and reading books together.
 If your partner refuses to embark on a learning journey with you, then you need to either fully accept it as it is, and continue to learn to take responsibility for your own happiness, or leave the relationship.

 Although it may not become the relationship you want it to be unless both of you are open to learning, much change can come about through one person doing his or her Inner Bonding work.